secf00tprint/payloadtester_sqli/README.md

 # Start

-Start the network with `./start_linux_network.sh`.
+Start the network with `sudo ./start_linux_network.sh` (you need sudo for the docker exec's if you run it properly not using docker user).
 You have to wait a bit until the databases are populated.

 # SQL